kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

     // status is one of "StorageUnreachable", "StorageDegraded",
     // or "StorageUnknown".
 "StorageUnknown" is assigned when the
     // driver reports a StorageHealthErrorType this Kubernetes
-    // version does not recognize, so the condition is surfaced
+    // version does not recognize, for observability purposes.
-    // rather than dropped.
     Status StorageHealthStatusType `json:"status"`

     // reason is a brief CamelCase machine-parseable reason.